khulnasoft/BugVault/docs/user/TUTORIAL.md

 ## Deleting a Flaw

-Since the Flaw we created is just some dummy Flaw in order to test OSIDB's REST API, let's remove it to avoid polluting the database, doing this is as easy as any of the previous operations.
+Since the Flaw we created is just some dummy Flaw in order to test BUGVAULT's REST API, let's remove it to avoid polluting the database, doing this is as easy as any of the previous operations.

 > Note: Deleting has no constraints as of now, but in the future it's highly likely that this won't work in production unless under very strict and specific circumstances to avoid data loss